team10nb/PublicFiles/Minutes/6_1020_F_HRZTYM_Final.md

 ## Comments

-(from sec: actually, I feel that the summary of the last meeting is not complete enough.)
+> From sec: actually, I feel that the summary of the last meeting is not complete enough.)

 The meeting proceeded smoothly, and most of the discussions needed to be done were completed within the scheduled time and a result was reached.
 There are a few things that are not very good: